2016rshah/heckle/README.md

  >~~Jekyll~~ BlaTeX is a simple, blog-aware, static site generator.
 It takes a template directory containing ~~raw text files in various formats~~ LaTeX files, ~~runs it through a converter (like Markdown) and our Liquid renderer,~~ and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server. ~~Jekyll also happens to be the engine behind GitHub Pages, which means~~ you can use ~~Jekyll~~ BlaTeX to host your project’s page, blog, or website from GitHub’s servers for free.

+Also, because I was such a big fan of [The Hyde Theme](https://github.com/poole/hyde), I ended up porting it for myself one night.
+If you have a Jekyll theme you're really attached to, it shouldn't be too difficult to do the same.

 #Requirements

  - [The Haskell Platform](https://www.haskell.org/platform/)